bogdan-szabo-sociomantic/ocean-1/README.rst

   experimental but people is encouraged to try it and report problems.
 For more information please read ``script/Makd.README.rst``.

+``ocean.io.select.SelectListener``
+  A new public method, ``connectionlog()``, has been added.
+Calling this method causes information about the server's connection pool to be output to the module's logger, at level "info".
+Detailed information about each busy connection is logged by the new ``formatInfo()`` method of the ``IConnectionHandler`` class.
+The base class logs the file descriptor of the connection's socket, the remote ip and port of the socket, and a flag telling whether any I/O errors occurred since the connection was accepted.
+Derived classes may override this method to add further connection-level information.

 v1.11 (2014-01-24)
 ------------------